browserslist/browserslist/README.md

 # Browserslist [![Build Status][ci-img]][ci]

-Get browser versions that match given criteria.
-Useful for tools like [Autoprefixer].
+Get browser versions that match given criteria, useful for tools like [Autoprefixer].

 You can select browsers by passing a string.
-This library will use Can I Use data to return list of all matching versions.
+This library will use [Can I use] data to return list of all matching versions.
-For example, query to select all browser versions that are the last version of each major browser, or have a usage of over 10% in global usage statistics:
+For example, query to select all browser versions that are the latest version of each of the major browsers, or have a usage of over 10% in global usage statistics:

 ```js
 browserslist('last 1 version, > 10%');